ehtick/OrchidForDynamo/Orchid_206.md

 ﻿**Versioning:** Number syntax: Major.Minor.Build.Revision (x.x.x.x).
-The major number follows the Dynamo version, 206.x.x is usable in Dynamo +2.6.x.x versions.
-The minor number is internal major builds.
-The build number is internal minor builds.
+The major and minor number follows the Dynamo version, 2.06.x.x is usable in Dynamo 2.6.x.x versions.
+The build number is internal major builds.
 The revision number is an internal build number without public documentation and display in this file.

 ### History of Orchid for Dynamo 2.5.x and 2.6.x

+2.06.7
+- Orchid versioning adjusted so major and minor number follows the Dynamo major and minor number.
+The build number follows internal Orchid major builds.

 206.6.0
 - Refactored layout.